 Eating a healthy diet is essential to any football player, however in some cases a healthy diet may not provide all of the nutrients needed by the body.

 This is when nutritional supplements may be necessary.
 Check below for our latest articles on dietary supplements and which are safe and recommended by sporting authorities.

 Water and Hydration

-There are on going discussing regarding the amount of water you should drink per day.
-However all experts agree that an active person must drink a lot more than a sedentary individual.
-Below we have listed the latest information for hydration and water intake to help improve your performance and recover.
+There are ongoing discussing regarding the amount of water you should drink per day.
+However, all experts agree that an active person must drink a lot more than a sedentary individual.
+Below we have listed the latest information for hydration and water intake to help improve your performance and recovery.